tany fivelomana

 Tackling the lack of societal dialogue around seed politics, SEED CARRIERS aims to create a vibrant body of knowledge reflecting endeavors to protect, provision, and develop seed and crop diversity.

 Episode 1 "Seeds As Time Capsules" begins with a basic description of seeds.
 What are these fascinating living entities we call “seeds” capable of, and how are they kept?
 This episode features perspectives from genbank scientist Boulos Chalhoub at the Swiss center for agricultural research Agroscope, small-scale farmer and seed keeper József Hegyesi (Magház), and seed policy expert Katherine Dolan (Arche Noah).
+Critically examining conservation strategies for seeds, their intertwined domestication histories, ancestral and newly established practices of commoning, and the human-plant relationships seed keepers engage with, SEED CARRIERS provides rich insights into the world of seeds, spanning both the so-called formal and informal sectors.

 Join us on our three-part venture into the world of seeds.
-Listen to SEED CARRIERS Episode 1 “Seeds As Time Capsules” on Spotify,Apple Podcast and Soundcloud.
+Listen to SEED CARRIERS Episode 1 “Seeds As Time Capsules” on SpotifyApple Podcast and Soundcloud.

 SEED CARRIERS has been developed by Alexandra Baumgartner, Anna Froelicher, Kim Schelbert and Matthias Lorimer of the European Coordination Let’s Liberate Diversity.